 5) It points out to the group that applause is an acceptable and expected reaction to close-up magic.

 6) It doubles the amount of applause the whole room hears as spectators clap at the beginning and the end of the set.

 7) It relaxes your helper/spectator as they see you will get the group to appreciate them.

 8) The Alpha Spectator will be one of the most enthusiastic clappers as it’s their ‘table partner’ involved.

-10) The other spectators will give a whopping round of applause to the spectator, partly as they are showing support to him or her and partly in relief at not being picked themselves.
+10) The other spectators will give a whopping round of applause to the spectator, partly as they are showing support for him or her and partly in relief at not being picked themselves.
 It also gets laughs as the other guests enjoy the situation of an accidental volunteer.